ewolff/microservices-recipes/manuscript/04-synchrone-microservices.md

 addition, every microservice provides some HTML pages.

-In the example also an Apache web server is installed, which provides the users with a website to make entry into the system easy.
+In the example also an Apache web server is installed, which provides the users with a website to facilitate using the system.

-Finally a Hystrix dashboard is available as a separate Kubernetes pod.
-The Example uses the Java library [Hystrix](https://github.com/Netflix/Hystrix/) for resilience.
-Among other things, this library runs calls in a separate thread pool and it implements a timeout for the calls.
+Finally, a Hystrix dashboard is available as a separate Kubernetes pod.
+The example uses the Java library [Hystrix](https://github.com/Netflix/Hystrix/) for resilience.
+Among other things, this library runs calls in a separate thread pool, and it implements a timeout for the calls.

 On a laptop, you can use [Minikube](https://github.com/kubernetes/minikube) to run the example.
 This Kubernetes distribution is very easy to install.
-However, it provides no load balancer, so the services just over a node port.
+However, it provides no load balancer, so the services are only accessible over a node port.

-The script `docker-build.sh` creates the Docker images for the microservices and uploads them to the public Docker Hub.
+The script `docker-build.sh` creates the Docker images for the microservices and uploads them to the public Docker hub.
 This step is optional because the images are already stored on the Docker hub.

 The script `kubernets-deploy.sh` deploys the images from the public Docker hub.
 To do this, the script uses the tool `kubectl`. `kubectl run` starts the image.
 The image is downloaded from the specified URL at the Docker hub.
-Also this command defines which ports the Docker containers will provide.  `kubectl run` creates the deployment which constructs the replica set and thus the pods. `kubectl expose` creates the service that provides accesses to the replica set and create an IP address, a node port or load Balancer and a DNS entry.
+In addition, this command defines which ports the Docker containers will provide.  `kubectl run` creates the deployment which constructs the replica set and thus the pods. `kubectl expose` creates the service that provides accesses to the replica set and create an IP address, a node port or load balancer and a DNS entry.

 This excerpt from `kubernetes-deploy.sh` shows how the tools are used to deploy and run the catalog microservice: